Accrual vs Cash-Based Accounting: Geographic Differences and What They Mean for Your API

 The Netherlands allows businesses to opt for cash accounting for VAT purposes.
 The rules depend on entity type and turnover levels.
 But for corporate income tax and statutory reporting, accrual is standard.

-France similarly requires accrual accounting for most businesses that are under a real tax regime (rƩgime rƩel).
+France similarly requires accrual accounting for most businesses that are under a real tax regime (régime réel).
 Simplified cash-like reporting is available for micro-enterprises below certain thresholds, but the default for any established business is accrual.

 The broader pattern in Europe: accrual is the default for any company required to file statutory accounts.
 IFRS applies to listed companies.
 National GAAP (which is generally aligned with or derived from the EU Accounting Directive) applies to most others.
 Cash accounting is an exception for the smallest businesses, not the norm.

 From a VAT perspective, the EU SME scheme caps the threshold at €85,000 for domestic VAT exemption and €100,000 for the cross-border scheme.
-These thresholds are separate from the accounting method question, but they overlap in practice because the businesses small enough to qualify for VAT simplification are often the same ones that might use cash accounting.
+These thresholds took effect from January 2025 under EU Council Directive 2020/285.
+They overlap in practice with the cash accounting question because the businesses small enough to qualify for VAT simplification are often the same ones that might use cash accounting.

 Australia and New Zealand